- What is MCT oil?

 As they contain a medium-chain of triglycerides, they get absorbed by the bloodstream and other organs faster.
 However, the benefits of this compound are not limited to easy absorption.

 Some of the other benefits of MCT oil are:

-- MCT oil produces leptin and Peptide YY, which are responsible for regulating your appetite, with several studies indicating that MCT oil can help with weight reduction.
+- MCT oil produces leptin and Peptide YY, which are responsible for regulating your appetite.
 Because MCTs are converted into energy almost instantly, they are not stored as fats in our bodies.

 - MCT oils are rich in compounds that have antimicrobial properties, and so they can prevent yeast and bacterial growth.

 MCT oil is a powerful oil in its own right, that is increasingly being used by health and fitness enthusiasts for its many benefits.

 It is also a highly effective carrier oil that can be used with CBD to increase absorption, extend shelf life, and deliver CBD in a form that is convenient to take in the correct dosage.